firejoust/mineflayer-movement/README.md

 bot.movement.getYaw(fov?, rotations?, blend?)

 /*
-  Abstraction of bot.look; steers towards the yaw specified and returns a promise.
+  Abstraction of bot.look; steers towards the yaw angle specified and returns a promise.

   Arguments:
   yaw   (Number) The yaw that the player will face